DannyVogel/gameState/README.md

 - screenshots gallery for games saved in games played list

 Features being worked on:
-- edit games in played games list (April update: added!)
+- edit games in played games list (April 2023 update: added!)
-- year and status filters for games played list (April update: added; more filters to come!)
+- year and status filters for games played list (April 2023 update: added; more filters to come!)
-- desktop version (April update: updated; more to come!)
+- desktop version (April 2023 update: updated; more to come!)

+v.
+1.5.0 - July 2023 update!
+- add loading screen on visit
+- add welcome page for logged in users
+- update styles to a darker version

 Live at: https://dv-gamestate.netlify.app/